-• No Wiring Errors-Since the conductors on a flex circuit are photo-defined just like a rigid a PCB, there will never be a wiring error.
+• No Wiring Errors-Since the conductors on a flex circuit are photo-defined just like a rigid a PCB, there will never be a wiring error

-Lowest Total Cost of Ownership- Using flexible circuitry as your interconnect solution gives your designers the freedom to eliminate costly features such as board to board connectors and jumper wires while streamlining assembly time which results in the lowest TCO.
+- Lowest Total Cost of Ownership-Using flexible circuitry as your interconnect solution gives your designers the freedom to eliminate costly features such as board to board connectors and jumper wires while streamlining assembly time which results in the lowest TCO. - Higher Reliability-Flexible circuits are more reliable than traditional PCBs due to fewer failure-prone connectors, resistance to vibration and thermal stress, and their ability to bend without damage.